SimmsbWalker/SimmsbWalker/README.md

 - 👋 Hi, I’m @SimmsbWalker
-- 👀 I’m interested in Software and Business
-- 🌱 I’m currently learning React Native
-- 💞️ I’m looking to collaborate on Startups
+- 🌊 BDR @ Curate | Founder @ Tempestive
+- 😎 I’m Looking for Startup engineers
-- 📫 How to reach me simmsbwalker@gmail.com
+- 📫 Reach me at simmsbwalker@gmail.com

 <!---
 SimmsbWalker/SimmsbWalker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.